ritamduttabanik/IPL-2018-and-2019-SQL-Analytics-Case-Study/README.md

 ## 🎓 Acknowledgments & Mentorship

 This project was developed as an advanced analytics case study under the data engineering and training guidance of **Ivy Professional School**.
-Special thanks to my mentors for providing the foundational frameworks required to successfully map complex business intelligence schemas out of raw sports datasets.
+Special thanks to my mentor Prateek Agrawal Sir for providing the foundational frameworks required to successfully map complex business intelligence schemas out of raw sports datasets.
 ---

 ## 🤝 Let's Connect!